 - What to do if your lawn is dehydrated.
-If you have read the signs and know your lawn is suffering from dehydration, you have some work to do.
+If you have seen the signs and know your lawn is suffering from dehydration, you have some work to do.
 The good news is you can (possibly) reverse things.
 Here are some ideas on how to take care of your lawn’s dehydration:

-- Spread seed.
+- Spread new seed

-- Apply fertilizer to get things off to a good start.
+- Apply fertilizer to get things off to a good start

-- Water and mulch.
+- Water and mulch

-- Ensure proper sunlight and water.
+- Ensure the new grass seed receives proper sunlight and water